lilasta/const_context/README.md

 ## Registration of variables and effects

 This library treats types as these names.
-In variables, it must implement `ConstVariable` trait, in effects, it must implement `Effect` trait.
+In variables, it must implement `Variable` trait, in effects, it must implement `Effect` trait.
 But tuples implement them, so you don't have to write the implementation manually.

 ```rust
 struct Name1;